 Have You Been A Victim Of A Swimming Accident?
-Call the Tampa Bay swimming accident attorneys at PERENICH The Law Firm for your Free Consultation.
+Call the Tampa Bay swimming accident attorneys at Perenich Law Injury Attorneys for your Free Consultation.

 As lifelong residents of the Tampa Bay area in Florida, we have experienced the joy of being able to participate in aquatic activities that our sunshine and warm climate promote.
 Going to a local pool; splashing around in a backyard pool belonging to you, a friend, or neighbor; or taking a dip at a nearby lake, are experiences that appeal to every generation.
 However, an afternoon of summertime bliss can quickly turn into a nightmare due to drowning accidents and near-drowning accidents.

 Humans in water are in an unnatural environment.
 By placing ourselves in the midst of thousands of gallons of water, we are constantly at risk of endangering our health, but through precautions and safety measures we can lower the odds of peril.
 Teaching children to swim at a young age is an important part of their development that allows them to enjoy countless forms of activity in and around pools, lakes, bays, and beaches.
 However, regardless of age or experience, dangers outside of personal ability exist that can quickly threaten even the most accomplished swimmer.